-For example, in their welcome email, National Geographic offer their audience a possibility to choose the appealing topics so that the company can segment their list and send relevant emails in future.
+For example, in their welcome email, National Geographic offers their audience the possibility to choose appealing topics so that the company can segment their list and send relevant emails in future.

 Once you shape the engaged audience, move inactive users to a different list and contact them with re-engagement emails.

 If a user hasn’t opened your email for six months, it’s time to try waking them up with a re-engagement email.
 In case this email hasn’t brought any positive results, it’s time to kiss non-responsive users goodbye.

 Unengaged subscribers can sometimes be tempted into activity by a discount, free gift, or a special perk.
 See how Crate&Barrell tried to awaken sleepy subscribers.
 The company writes “We miss you,” demonstrating that it cares about user engagement; besides, it offers a 20% off for the next purchase.

 Get rid of role accounts and domains with typos